WE WROTE THE BOOK ON SECTION 1031

 Yes, I am aware that you might have been told that “there is no holding period requirement for the Relinquished Property,” but that is incorrect.

-Also incorrect is the claim that your “intent” at the time of purchase determines whether or not you can do a Section 1031 Exchange.
+It is also incorrect that your “intent” at the time of purchase determines whether or not you can do a Section 1031 Exchange.
 It does not.

 This is the property that you, the Exchangor, intend to purchase to replace the Relinquished Property so that you can qualify for a Section 1031 Like Kind Exchange and not pay taxes on your capital gains.